rushirg/MulticoreProgramming/Prime-Numbers/README.md

 ### Installation
-Make sure Java is installed on your system. if Java is not installed then use the following command lines for <b>Ubuntu<b>
+Make sure Java is installed on your system. if Java is not installed then use the following command lines for <b>Ubuntu</b>
 1. ```apt update && apt upgrade -y```
 2. ```apt install default-jre```
 3. ```apt install default-jdk```